Kalmat/PyWinCtl/README.md

     changedTitleCB: callback to invoke if window changes its title.
 Set to None to not to watch this Passes the new title (as string)
-                    IMPORTANT: In MacOS AppScript version, if title changes, it will try to find a similar title and will stop
+                    IMPORTANT: In MacOS AppScript version, if title changes, watchdog will stop unless using setTryToFind(True)

     changedDisplayCB: callback to invoke if window changes display.
 Set to None to not to watch this Passes the new display name (as string)